acep-uaf/the-arctic-program/content/privacyPolicy/index.md

 Please note that electronic communication, particularly email, is not necessarily secure against interception.
 Please do not send sensitive data by email.

 Where possible we try to ensure data communicated between you and us uses secure/encrypted channels.

-## Cookies
-We may use cookies in order to customize this site for return visitors.
-These cookies are not required for site functionality.
-Additionally, third-party widgets such as YouTube or Flickr may install cookies depending on their configuration.
-You are not required to accept any cookies to use this site.

 ## Contact us
 If you have any questions about this Privacy Policy, the website, or your dealings with our services, please contact us.